 You won’t need any climbing equipment to get up it as it’s a well-maintained trail but you do rise 2000 feet over the course of the hike.
 Be prepared for a lot of breaks, bring enough water with you and drink it sparingly as there are no places to refill along the way.
 At the top, you’ll get stunning views across Colorado and a lovely walk back down.

-One of the best-hidden gems in Colorado most people don’t get to visit is Mount Elbert, the highest peak in the rocky mountain range.
+One of the best-hidden gems in Colorado most people don’t get to visit is Mount Elbert, the highest peak in the Rocky Mountain National Park.
 Mount Elbert sits at 14,440 feet above sea level and while this is incredibly high, it’s actually quite an easy hike to get to the summit and one of the most beautiful in the state.

 If you follow the gentle trail from San Isabel National Forest you’ll walk on a gentle gradient through pine and aspen trees and then arrive at the summit to see incredible views from the highest point of the rocky mountains and into the rest of Colorado.